rocket-pool/old.docs.rocketpool.net/src/guides/staking/overview.md

 Since the Beacon Chain rewards will always be positive and will constantly grow, this means that **rETH's value effectively always increases relative to ETH**.

-To illustrate this point, here is a chart of rETH's value (relative to ETH) over time - as expected, it demonstrates a steady but constant growth:
+To illustrate this point, here is a chart of rETH's value (relative to ETH) over time - as expected, it demonstrates slow but steady growth:

 <center>